 Summer Ministry Staff

-Camp cabin counselors, lifeguards, cooks, kitchen assistants, maintenance staff … there are all sorts of jobs open with Camp Concordia!
-Summer staff positions are tremendously rewarding, incredibly challenging, and almost always life changing.
+Camp cabin counselors, lifeguards, cooks, kitchen assistants, maintenance staff … there are many paid opportunities available with Camp Concordia!
+Summer staff receive 1-2 weeks of training including: lifeguard and CPR certification.
+Come build your resume and make a difference in the life of a child!
+Working at camp is tremendously rewarding, incredibly challenging, and almost always life changing.
 We look forward to serving alongside you!

 (Click for Ministry Position descriptions)

 What is your goal?
 IF you choose to be trained as a deep or shallow Water Lifeguard, you will come earlier for this paid week of training.

 Staff receive 1-2 weeks of paid ministry staff training (depending on role).
 You will discover the ins and outs of camp getting immersed from the get-go with classes including waterfront safety, 1st aid/CPR, camper concerns, skills for leading activities, and more.
 Each staff will have a background check from their home state and require 3 references.